dalexisv83/cd/readme.md

       - The first dimension index corresponds to same index of the `instruction` array
       - The second dimension describes the two device positions that are being connected in that particular `instruction`
     - The device position pairings are stored as an array ordered from A/V source to destination
-      - This allows Cabling Diagram to dynamically rotate the arrow for each connection accordingly
+      - This allows Cabling Diagram to dynamically draw a line depicting the connection between two devices and rotate the arrow for each connection accordingly
         - If the source device is physically above the destination, the arrow will point down
         - The top position in each diagram is Position One, with Position Two just below, and so on
         - If the numerical value of the source position is greater than the destination, the source device is positioned lower in the diagram, and the arrow will point upward to the destination device